-- 14. Maximum Annual Value of Options Exercisable.
-Notwithstanding any provisions of this Plan to the contrary if: (a) the sum of: (i) the fair market value (determined as of the date of the grant) of all options granted to an Optionee under the terms of this Plan which become exercisable for the first time in any one calendar year; and (ii) the fair market value (determined as of the date of the grant) of all options previously granted to such Optionee under the terms of this Plan or any other incentive stock option plan of the Company or its subsidiaries which also become exercisable for the first time in such calendar year; exceeds (b) \$100,000; then, (c) those options shall continue to be binding upon the Company in accordance with their terms but, to the extent that the aggregate fair market of all such options which become exercisable for the first time in any one calendar year (determined as of the date of the grant) exceeds \$100,000, such options (referred to, for purposes of this Plan, as "Non-Qualified Options") shall not be deemed to be incentive stock options as defined in Section 422(b) of the Code.
-For purposes of the foregoing, the determination of which options shall be recharacterized as not being incentive stock options issued under the terms of this Plan shall be made in inverse order of their grant dates and, accordingly, the last options received by the Optionee shall be the first options to be recharacterized as not being incentive stock options granted pursuant to the terms of the Plan. - 15.
-General Provisions. (a) No incentive stock option shall be construed as limiting any right which the Company or any parent or subsidiary of the Company may have to terminate at any time, with or without cause, the employment of an Optionee. - (b) The Section headings used in this Plan are intended solely for convenience of reference and shall not in any manner amplify, limit, modify or otherwise be used in the construction or interpretation of any of the provisions hereof. - (c) The masculine, feminine or neuter gender and the singular or plural number shall be deemed to include the other whenever the content so indicates or requires. - (d) No options shall be granted under the Plan after ten (10) years from the date the Plan is adopted by the Board of Directors of the Company or approved by the stockholders of the Company, whichever is earlier. - 16.
-Effective Date and Duration of the Plan.
+14. Maximum Annual Value of Options Exercisable.
+Notwithstanding any provisions of this Plan to the contrary if: (a) the sum of: (i) the fair market value (determined as of the date of the grant) of all options granted to an Optionee under the terms of this Plan which become exercisable for the first time in any one calendar year; and (ii) the fair market value (determined as of the date of the grant) of all options previously granted to such Optionee under the terms of this Plan or any other incentive stock option plan of the Company or its subsidiaries which also become exercisable for the first time in such calendar year; exceeds (b) \$100,000; then, (c) those options shall continue to be binding upon the Company in accordance with their terms but, to the extent that the aggregate fair market of all such options which become exercisable for the first time in any one calendar year (determined as of the date of the grant) exceeds \$100,000, such options (referred to, for purposes of this Plan, as "Non-Qualified Options") shall not be deemed to be incentive stock options issued under the terms of this Plan shall be made in inverse order of their grant dates and, accordingly, the last options received by the Optionee shall be the first options to be recharacterized as not being incentive stock options to be

+15. General Provisions. (a) No incentive stock option shall be construed as limiting any right which the Company or any parent or subsidiary of the Company may have to terminate at any time, with or without cause, the employment of an Optionee.

+(b) The Section headings used in this Plan are intended solely for convenience of reference and shall not in any manner amplify, limit, modify or otherwise be used in the construction or interpretation of any of the provisions hereof.

+(c) The masculine, feminine or neuter gender and the singular or plural number shall be deemed to include the other whenever the content so indicates or requires.

+(d) No options shall be granted under the Plan after ten (10) years from the date the Plan is adopted by the Board of Directors of the Company or approved by the stockholders of the Company, whichever is earlier.

+16. Effective Date and Duration of the Plan.
 The Plan is effective on October 21, 2003.
 The Plan shall be submitted to the stockholders of the Company for their approval no later than October 20, 2004.
 In the event that the Plan is not approved by the stockholders of the Company prior to October 20, 2004, any options granted pursuant to the terms of the Plan shall continue to be valid and binding upon the Company in accordance with their terms and, for purposes of determining the number of shares for which options may be granted pursuant to the terms of the Plan, shares issuable pursuant to the terms of exercised options issued pursuant to the Plan and shares issued pursuant to the exercise of options granted pursuant to the Plan shall be deemed to reduce the number of shares issuable pursuant to options granted under the terms of the Plan.
 The Plan will terminate on October 21, 2013; provided however, that the termination of the Plan shall not be deemed to modify, amend or otherwise affect the terms of any options outstanding on the date the Plan terminates.